 This app reads the Rosary out loud.
 This is a great option if you’re just getting started learning the prayers, but you have the option to turn the volume off and just follow along too.

 I used this app with my kids a lot when they were little and got scared at night.
 I just turned the Rosary on to play, and it usually calmed them down enough they could get to sleep.
 Honestly, I’ve even used it to help myself calm down when I wake up scared or have a hard time getting to sleep.
 Turning this app on helps me calm down.

-Okay, so this app isn’t necessarily for adults, but it is still one of the best apps to help you with your prayer time, because it gives the kids a way to “read” the Bible and have their Jesus time while you do yours!
+Okay, so this app isn’t necessarily for adults, but it’s still one of the best apps to help you with your prayer time, because it gives your kids a chance to discover Jesus too.

 To get these apps, go to the app store on your device and download them for free.